Poudre Wilderness Volunteers

-Volunteers for PWV attend an offsite three-day training session every five years, and are asked to perform at least six patrols (hiking, backpacking, or on horseback) during each hiking season, which runs from January through September.
-In addition to performing patrols, PWV volunteers perform other duties such as clearing weeds, trailhead hosting, and collecting forest usage data for the USFS.
+PWV volunteers are required to attend an off-site three-day training session every five years.
+Once in the field, they are required to perform at least six patrols (hiking, backpacking, horseback) during each field season, which runs from January to September.
+In addition to conducting patrols, PWV volunteers clear invasive weeds, host at trailheads, and collect forest usage data for the USFS, among other tasks.